I Remuneration Policy

 CEO COMPENSATION STRUCTURE AND SERVICE TERMS

-(to be adjusted according CPI in 2023 and 2024)
+(to be adjusted according CPI upon each anniversary)

 Short-term incentive (annual performance bonus awarded based upon achievement of strategy-supporting individual bonus targets set annually by the Board)